trs/type-challenges/README.md

 ## Solve

-Create a new file named the same as the type challenge, copying and pasting the code from the TS playground page.
+Create a new file named the same as the type challenge inside `/solutions`, copying and pasting the code from the TS playground page.

 Complete the type challenge.